Gabrielle Suchon

 Gabrielle Suchon (December 24, 1632, in Semur-en-Auxois – March 5, 1703, in Dijon) was a French moral philosopher who participated in debates about the social, political and religious condition of women in the early modern era.
 Her most prominent works are the Traité de la morale et de la politique (Treatise on Morality and Politics) and Du célibat volontaire (On the Celibate Life Freely Chosen).

-Suchon is considered to be the first philosopher to produce a significant body of work dedicated solely to the topic of women.
-Suchon's writing is unique because she specifically addresses women, as opposed to most moral philosophy of the time whose primary audience was men.
+Suchon is considered the first philosopher to produce a significant body of work dedicated solely to the topic of women.
+Suchon's writing is unique because she specifically addresses women, as opposed to most moral philosophy of the time, whose primary audience was men.
 She is considered the only female philosopher of her time without a male intellectual advisor or husband.

 In her works, Suchon argues that women are deserving of the natural rights of liberty, learning and authority.
 She asserts that a woman can live a fulfilling life while unmarried and promotes the power of voluntary celibacy on secular terms.

 Early life

-Gabrielle Suchon was born in Semur-en-Auxios (Burgundy), France on December 24, 1632, to Claude Mongin and Claude Suchon.
-Gabrielle's mother, Claude Mongin, came from a relatively well-off, land-owning family.
+Gabrielle Suchon was born in Semur-en-Auxios (Burgundy), France, on December 24, 1632, to Claude Mongin and Claude Suchon.
+Gabrielle's mother, Claude Mongin, came from a relatively well-off land-owning family.
 Many of the men in the Mongin family had served as jurists in France.
-Gabrielle's father came from a line of minor nobles who had historically been public officials.
+Gabrielle's father came from a line of minor nobles who had historically served as public officials.
 Claude Suchon served as the King's prosecutor until his death in 1645.

 Gabrielle Suchon may have had a younger brother, also named Claude Suchon.

 Education

 Suchon was self-educated because women were barred from studying at public institutions during her lifetime.
-Her writings make clear that she was well-versed in the holy scriptures and the work of both classic and contemporary philosophers and writers.
+Her writings make clear that she was well versed in the holy scriptures and the works of both classic and contemporary philosophers and writers.

 Suchon studied the works of Socrates, Plato, Aristotle, Cicero, Seneca, Plutarch and other ancient philosophers.
-She utilized their praise of female qualities or figures to craft her argument for women's equality.
+She utilized their praise of female qualities figures and characteristics to craft her arguments for women's equality.

 Suchon refers to the work of Scholastics such as St. Thomas and St. John of the Cross.
-She also responds to assertions from the notable feminist treatise Of the Equality of the Two Sexes (1673) by François Poulain de la Barre.
+She also responds to the notable feminist treatise Of the Equality of the Two Sexes (1673) by François Poulain de la Barre.

 Suchon cites evidence from various chapters of the Bible in her Traité de la morale et de la politique.
-She spent her early years in a convent where she most likely received the religious education of a nun.
-Nuns were forbidden from reading directly from the scripture without the interpretation of a male bishop, which implies that Suchon continued her biblical education outside of the convent.
-Suchon was self-educated; she gained her expertise of the Bible, the classics and contemporary philosophy after escaping the convent.
+She spent her early years in a convent, where she most likely received the religious education of a nun.
+Since nuns were forbidden to read directly from the scripture without the interpretation of a male bishop, it is likely that Suchon continued her biblical education, as well as her studies of the classics and contemporary philosophy after leaving the convent.